 The Act allows teachers to show the full performance of a nondramatic literary or musical work or display the following types of materials (partial list):

-Teachers may only display "reasonable and limited portions" of dramatic works.
+Instructors may only display reasonable and limited portions of dramatic works.
 Use only the portions that are necessary to make a point.
-(Teachers in face to face classrooms may use the following works in their entirety).
+(In-person instruction may use the following works in their entirety).
 The following are examples:

 Obligations of the teacher under the TEACH Act: